ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 | Ibexa Content  | Ibexa Experience  | Ibexa Commerce |
 |--------------|------------|------------|
 | [Ibexa Content v4.3](https://github.com/ibexa/content/releases/tag/v4.3.0) | [Ibexa Experience v4.3](https://github.com/ibexa/experience/releases/tag/v4.3.0) | [Ibexa Commerce v4.3](https://github.com/ibexa/commerce/releases/tag/v4.3.0)|

+## v4.3.1

+### New REST API endpoints

+You can now use new REST API routes that confirm whether the User is logged in, without invoking any other route:

+- GET `/user/current` - redirects to current User API load.
+- GET `/user/sessions/current` - returns a current User Session object.

+You can retrieve, add and remove users from a Segment with:

+- GET `/user/users/{userId}/segments` - retrieves Segments for a given User.
+- POST `/user/users/{userId}/segments` - assigns User to one or more Segments.
+- DELETE `/user/users/{userId}/segments/{segmentIdentifier}` - unassigns User from a Segment.

+You can retrieve the defined languages with:

+- GET `/languages`- returns a defined language list.
+- GET `/languages/{languageCode}` - returns a single language.

+### New service for token-based authentication

+The new release adds `Ibexa\Contracts\Rest\Security\AuthorizationHeaderRESTRequestMatcher` service that can be used instead of `Ibexa\AdminUi\REST\Security\NonAdminRESTRequestMatcher`.
+It allows REST API endpoints to work with cookie-based authentication.

+### PIM improvement

+You can now retrieve Customer Group by implementing the `Ibexa\Contracts\ProductCatalog\CustomerGroupResolverInterface` interface and tagging it with `ibexa.product_catalog.customer_group.resolver`.